digitalgust/miniJVM/README.md

 ## Changelog:

+2023.09.
+Rebound the glfw and glfm graphics jni and separated the GUI java class into the xgui package .
 2022.11.
 Add documentation.
 2021.03.
 Add j2c module, it 's a tool for convert minijvm java source code to c source code , then build it as native application , support desktop and mobile platform .
 2020.12.
 Add build script and release v2.1.